jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 After using a logistic regression model and a XGBoost model, we decided to try some other algorithms to find the best model for our task of binary classification with our collected dataset.
 We decided to try k-Nearest Neighbors, Random Forest and a feed-forward neural network.
 Classification requires that the algorithm learns how to assign a class label to examples from the problem domain.
-Classification accuracy is usually a popular metric used to evaluate the performance of a model based on the predicted class labels.
+(2) Classification accuracy is usually a popular metric used to evaluate the performance of a model based on the predicted class labels.(2)
 Since our datas is imbalanced(the distribution of examples in the training dataset across the classes is not equal), classification accuracy and its complement error rate, might be a bad idea to use, because it will be an unreliable measure of model performance.
 Since we have an "Accuracy Paradox", a good performance on the minority class(Goal) will be preferred over a good performance on both class.